arizvo/OOP_zadaca4/README.md

 Create following 5 classes:

-Fish implementing Swim — the swim method should return “Swims under water”
+Fish implementing Swim — the swim method should return “Swims underwater”

 Plane implementing Flight — the fly method should return “Flies with engine”

-Duck implementing Swim and Flight — the swim method should return “Kinda floats”
+Duck implementing Swim and Flight:
+	— the swim method should return “Kinda floats”

 	— the fly method returns “Flies with wings”

 Pegasus implementing Flight — the fly method should return “Flies with wings”

-Submarine implementing Swim — the swim method should return “Swims under water”
+Submarine implementing Swim — the swim method should return “Swims underwater”

 Create a Main class which will test your code.